matrix-org/matrix-spec-proposals/proposals/4113-media-hashes-in-policy-lists.md

 easily upgraded while staying backwards compatible with old implementations.
 For example when there are issues with hash algos discovered in the future.

+The reason field is expected like in the other policy events.

+Recommendations might depend on thresholds that are implementation specific.
+Hence these are nested in the hash implementation.
+In some cases like pdqhashes they are also defined for the whole data and therefor not included in the event as this would be not useful.

 Such an event in full would look like this:

 ```json